The Youth Employment Evidence and Gap Map

 Updates to the map

-Later this year, we will update the map with process evaluations on labour market interventions that focus on improving youth skills, employment and job quality, following a systematic review process.
+In January 2022, we updated the map with process evaluations and further impact studies on labour market interventions that focus on improving youth skills, employment and job quality, following a systematic review process.

 We will also contribute to the evidence base by adding evaluations of Youth Futures funded interventions to the map.